 IPaaS vs. PaaS

-IPaaS should not to be confused with PaaS, or Platform-as-a-Service.
-PaaS provides a cloud-based environment with everything required to support the complete lifecycle of building and delivering web-based (cloud) applications—all without the cost and complexity of buying and managing the underlying hardware, software, provisioning and hosting.
+IPaaS should not be confused with PaaS, or Platform-as-a-Service.
+PaaS provides a cloud-based environment with everything required to support the complete lifecycle of building and delivering web-based (cloud) applications—all without the cost and complexity of buying and managing the underlying hardware, software, provisioning, and hosting.